rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 - Deciding which _section_ of the book it belongs in
 - Deciding which _categories_ apply to it
-- Adding the example to a the section index in intro.md
+- Adding the example to the section index in intro.md
 - Adding the example to the appropriate section markdown file
 - Updating 'badges' and hyperlinks as needed
 - Writing a useful description of the example